tomgxz/Kraken/REPORT.md

 #### Loading from the Server

-  One of the most important components of the website is the ability to load content from and save content to the server-side storage system, so that users can easily edit their websites instantly.
-To do this, I looked into different ways of sending information via JavaScript, and found that jQuery's AJAX system would be the best suited.
+  One of the most important components of the website is the ability to load content from and save content to the server-side storage system so that users can easily edit their websites instantly.
+To do this, I looked into different ways of sending information via JavaScript and found that jQuery's AJAX system would be the best suited.

   AJAX (or Asynchronous JavaScript And XML) allows client-side applications to communicate with remote servers in an asynchronous way (without interfering with the behaviour of the webpage).
-It essentialy means that I can make dynamic data requests from and to the server.
-On a rewrite, I would probably use AJAX to handle the importing of sections to make the code consistent, but as the current code works fine, and I am on a strict time schedule, I won't worry about doing that now.
+It essentially means that I can make dynamic data requests from and to the server.
+On a rewrite, I would probably use AJAX to handle the importing of sections to make the code consistent, but as the current code works fine and I am on a strict schedule, I won't worry about doing that now.

-  I started by creating the `run` command, which is where all of the code necessary to begin the webpage will be contained, such as event listener creation and dynamic content generation.
-It is asynchronous, to allow for the loading of user content.
+  I started by creating the `run` command, where all the code necessary to begin the webpage will be contained, such as event listener creation and dynamic content generation.
+It is asynchronous to allow for the loading of user content.
 For any fetching of user content, I loaded it via the `fetch` command and handled it with `.then`.
 Any required functions are `await`ed to ensure they are finished before the program continues.

 ##### changes to /static/js/site-edit.js